edster9/laravel-rest-docker/readme.md

 docker-compose exec app php artisan db:seed
 ```

-The API is not fully ready to rest.
+The REST API is now fully ready to test.
 Please refer to [REST API Definitions](https://documenter.getpostman.com/view/762427/maverick/7TGjEcp#intro) for help on API usage.

 ### Docker Compose Control
 The Docker Compose stack can be controled using the following